My mother's Pomeranian connexion

 On the right is a photograph of my great-grandfather, Johann August Klemz, who was born in Pomerania 1855; at this period Pomeria was German-speaking and part of Prussia.
 I have been told that he was born in the village of Zülkenhagen (Sulikowo) near Neustettin (Szczecinek).
 He was the son of August Klemz, a fireman, who died in 1879 and he had a sister, Wilhelmina (Mina) who was born in 1853.
 We suspect he may have had other siblings, but at present I have no record of them.

 At some time he and his sister (and possibly a brother called Carl) came to Britain; according to my mother, he left because of growing militarism in his homeland.
-In 1879 Mina married a German widower called August Alfred Notscheid: they had seven children.
+In 1879 Mina married a German widower called August Jakob Notscheid: they had seven children.

 In June 1885 in Horsham, West Sussex, August married Jane Bird Penfold (born 1860 in Richmond, Surrey).
-There he worked as a taylor and he and wife his had a family of nine children:
+There he worked as a taylor; he died, age 63, in June 1918.
+Jane survived him and died, age 89, in March 1950.

 My mother